 14. Kalanchoe (Kalanchoe blossfeldiana)

-Kalanchoe (Kalanchoe blossfeldiana) are holiday flowering houseplants that are toxic to humans and pets.
+Kalanchoe (Kalanchoe blossfeldiana) are popular holiday flowering houseplants that are toxic to humans and pets.
 Don’t let children or pets chew on the leaves of your Kalanchoe plant or even drink the water in the vase of the flowers because it contains cardiac glycosides.
-Cardiac glycosides can cause vomiting, nausea, abnormal heart rhythms, drooling, tremors, dilated pupils, and fatally high levels of potassium.
-It affects the heart muscle.
-Keep it away from children and pets!

 Name | Kalanchoe |